nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 Note for scripters of other screen readers: you might be familiar with some of the concepts introduced in this section.
 Please read this section if you want a better understanding of how some of them are used in NVDA.

+### The Python Console

+This guide sometimes suggests that you use the [Python Console].
+The console is a feature of NVDA which can be very useful to developers.
+It is described in more detail in chapter 5 of the [NVDA Developer Guide][2].
+You can activate it by going to the NVDA Tools menu, or by pressing NVDA+control+z.

 ### Working with objects on screen

 An object is an instance of a class - that is, a class coming to life while a program is running.
 For example, if a class called button has been defined, the button on a screen is the object of this button class.

 In NVDA, an object is representation of a control or parts of a program.
 This includes buttons, check boxes, edit fields, toolbars, sliders and even the application window.
 These are organized into hierarchies, or parent-child relationship where an object may contain child objects - for example, a list object in Windows Explorer may contain one or more list items, and the parent of this list might be the Windows Explorer window.
 The object that you're examining right now is termed "navigator object."

-The NVDA objects (or simply called objects) contains a number of useful properties or atributes.
+The NVDA objects (or simply called objects) contains a number of useful properties or attributes.
 These include the object's name, its value (checked, text of the edit window, etc.), role (check box, window, embedded object, etc., location (screen coordinates) and more.
 NVDA objects also contain useful methods for manipulating them, such as changing the value of the object, reacting to events for the object (gains focus, value has changed, etc.) and so on.

 In many situations, an NVDA object may belong to a class of related objects.
 For each object classes, NVDA provides ways of handling them.
 These classes include IAccessible, JAB, UIA and so forth.
 These classes and behaviors for each class of objects is defined in NVDAObjects directory in the NVDA source code, and to use them in your add-on, import the appropriate object class handler for the object you're using (e.g. if you're working with an IAccessible object, import NVDAObjects.IAccessible.).